primefieldsfp/faster_Fpx/Instructions RELIC.md

 # Integration to the BLS12-381 pairing software in the RELIC library, version 0.5.0
-# Paper "Efficient Algorithms for Large Prime Characteristic Fields and Their Application to Bilinear Pairings and Supersingular Isogeny-Based Protocols"
+# Paper "Efficient Algorithms for Large Prime Characteristic Fields and Their Application to Bilinear Pairings"

 This library includes new efficient implementations of extension field arithmetic that speed up the optimal ate pairing over BLS12-381.
 The original RELIC library version 0.5.0 is available here: https://github.com/relic-toolkit/relic